dannyfritz/Portfolio/blog/posts/2011-03-21_Facebook_Graffiti.md

 ![Thunderstorm](./images/graffiti_thunderstorm.png)

 I drew this for Katelynn.
 We had a joke about thunderstorms.
-I won’t go into any details on that one.
+I won't go into any details on that one.

 ![Zelda Link](./images/graffiti_zelda_link.png)

 Once again, a Nintendo character drawing for Adam.
 This one is [Link](http://images.wikia.com/zelda/images/9/99/Link_Wind_Waker_11.png) from Zelda: Wind Waker, possibly my favorite Zelda game.
-I know, you hate the cell-shading, but those of us that don’t, think it is the most fun one.
+I know, you hate the cell-shading, but those of us that don't, think it is the most fun one.

 ![Collective Soul Youth album cover](./images/graffiti_collective_soul.png)